willowec/lightwand/docs/notebook.md

 #### PG pin and R3

 According to the datasheet, "If not used, the PG pin can be left floating or connected to GND".
 Since PG seems optional, we will ground the pin

+## 2024/04/01

+After beginning work on a python tool to plot the accelerometer data in order to get a better model of the wand's position in space, I made the embarassing realisation that since I re-built the wand, the Z-axis is no longer the axis of motion for the wand.
+For the current prototype, the Y-axis should be used.
+For the current PCB design, the X-acis should be used.
+It may be prudent to add this as a compilation option in the CMakeLists.txt file.